Pluzhnikovadari/BORIS/substrate-api-client/README.md

 substrate-api-client a library written in Rust for connecting to the substrate's RPC interface via WebSockets allowing to

 * Compose extrinsics, send them and subscribe to updates (synchronously).
-* supports composing extrinsics for `no_std` builds
 * Watch events and execute code upon events.
-* Parse and print the node metadata.
-* currently only supports [node-template](https://github.com/substrate-developer-hub/substrate-node-template) based chains (doesn't support the Account type of Polkadot/Kusama without patches)

 ## Prerequisites